New Academic Year FAQ

 At the start of the year, you will be given a timetable which will have all the information you need to keep your learning on track week by week.

-Will I still be able access the Careers Service
+Will I be able to access the Careers Service?

 Careers Consultants from the Careers Service will continue to support you either online or on-campus.